INNOVATION CULTURE IS A PREREQUISITE FOR SUCCESS

 This matrix can be utilized to get an overview of where a group might be, in comparison to the conflict environment.
 The single field is not a diagnosis, but can be seen as a risk or an opportunity that should be analyzed.
 For example, there does not have to be hidden conflicts if the environment in the group is characterized by distrust and immediate agreement, but there is a breeding ground for it to arise.

 In groups where there is a high degree of trust and obvious agreement, it’s beneficial to create debate, disagreement, and thus, developing conflicts.
 This can, in the right contexts, be the basis for more and better development and innovation than if the team continues with “business as usual”.

 When an organization wants to innovate, you must:

 - Be aware of what innovation is and is not

 - Create the right team, which is heterogeneous, deeply anchored and has peace to do its work

-- Support a strong innovation culture managerial, for example by celebrating all innovations and urge towards sound conflicts and debate
+- Support a strong innovation culture management-wise, for example, by celebrating all innovations and insight healthy conflicts and debate

-There are however many other ingredients in obtaining success with innovation, among others that the managerial processes of the organization may not hinder innovative experiments (for example with a rigid and inconvenient budget process).
-I would recommend that you read more about this and other ambient elements in the articles – The 5 Requirements of a Truly Innovative Company and 10 Tips for Successful Innovation Teams.
+Of course, there are many other ingredients to succeed with innovation, including that the organization’s management/governance processes must not clamp down on innovative experiments (for example, with a strict and inappropriate budget process).
+I would recommend that you read more in the articles – The 5 Requirements of a Truly Innovative Company and 10 Tips for Successful Innovation Teams.